A common question Nutritionist get asked is whether some types of sugar are better for you than others?

 There’s no doubt that sugar is a contributing factor to our growing waistlines (and associated disease, such as heart disease and diabetes), but it isn’t the only thing to consider when trying to lead a healthy lifestyle.

-Sugary foods happen to have lots of calories coming from other nutrients such as added fat, and are usually heavily processed.
-And we know if you eat a lot of calories, you’ll gain weight and become unhealthy.
+Sugary foods (think cakes, biscuits, ice cream) happen to have lots of calories coming from other nutrients such as added fat, and are usually heavily processed.

 Bottom line is that you can’t entirely blame sugar – just curb the processed junk and eat real food.